ingridingemarsson/geostat-masters-thesis/README.md

 # Master's Thesis in Space, earth and environment
 ## Spring 2020

+Downloading data for rain retrievals over Brazil.

 TODO
-- [ ] Issue: The program uses the first file that matches the time interval, always.
+- [X] Issue: The program uses the first file that matches the time interval, always.
 Edit: Uses the file with start time closest to interval start time.
 - [ ] Handle case with eventual non-existing files in time range
 - [X] Create new linkfile
 - [X] Remove used files